 Involuntary manslaughter in Las Vegas is an unintentional killing done while breaking the law (such as speeding slightly and hitting a pedestrian) or by being negligent (such as adjusting your shoelaces while driving and hitting a pedestrian).
 The maximum prison term is four years.

 How best to defend against a murder charge depends on the facts of the case and the available evidence.
-The following are standard defenses to murder in Las Vegas, NV:
+The following are standard murder defenses that our Las Vegas criminal defense attorneys may turn to:

 - Insufficient evidence.
 The prosecution has the burden to prove guilt beyond a reasonable doubt, which is a very high standard to meet.
 Therefore if your attorney can cast a reasonable doubt by showing that their evidence is erroneous, illogical, baseless or inadmissible, the murder charges should not stand.

 - The police made a mistake.
 Murder cases often involve extensive searches and forensic investigations.
 If your attorney can argue that the police violated the Fourth Amendment by executing an illegal search warrant in Las Vegas or mishandling evidence, the judge may suppress the evidence.
 This could then cause the charges to be dropped for lack of proof.